Dustincassiday/grunt-resx-to-json-delimited/README.md

 # grunt-resx-to-json-delimited

-> Convert RESX files into multi-dimensional JSON files using a delimiter.
+> Convert RESX files into structured JSON files using a delimited key value.

 ## Getting Started
 This plugin requires Grunt `>=0.4.0`